 Table 3.
-For each basin, the total number of overpasses (“Total Passes”, which includes all stages of the storm, including it’s post-genesis portion), number of nondeveloping (“NONDEV Passes”) and pre-genesis (“PRE Passes”) overpasses, as well as the number of overpasses with the required complete (100%) data coverage within 3° of the center.
+For each basin, the total number of overpasses (“Total Passes”, which includes all stages of the storm, including its post-genesis portion), number of nondeveloping (“NONDEV Passes”) and pre-genesis (“PRE Passes”) overpasses, as well as the number of overpasses with the required complete (100%) data coverage within 3° of the center.
 The percentage of the total overpasses is also shown.